 One of the key aspects influencing the overall performance of our distributed algorithm is the underlying ordering of the vertices used by the algorithm.
 The direct way to order the vertices is to use the enumeration order as it is computed in the enumerative on-the-fly model-checking.
 The first possibility is to order the vertices by the time they have been reached (sooner visited vertices receive smaller values).
 In this case the algorithm tends to return short counterexamples and generally detects the accepting cycles very quickly.
-Moreover, since the graph is split into "as many" subgraphs "as possible", less iterations are performed.
+Moreover, since the graph is splitted into "as many" subgraphs "as possible", less iterations are performed.
 On the other hand, the running time of each iteration increases, because the vertices with small values will be usually updated several times.
 Alternatively, we can employ the reverse ordering (sooner visited vertices receive larger values).
 The behavior of the algorithm is now completely different.
 Both the size of subgraphs and the number of iterations increase, while the number of the subgraphs as well as the running time of each iteration decrease.
 As a third possibility we can consider a combination of these two orderings, which can result in fast computation with small number of iterations.

 Another set of heuristics can be based on different graph traversal algorithms (e.g. depth-first search or breadth-first search).
-Data structure waiting was mentioned as a queue for the sake of better distribution.
-For using partial order reduction, where is necessary to detect cycles, the depth first search will be better.

 Finally, yet another simple heuristic is to compare the bit-vector representations of vertices.

 In the future we plan to implement, compare and systematically evaluate all the orderings of vertices mentioned above.